 Split airport to the ferry terminal

-The airport of Split is around 25 km away from Split ferry terminal.
+The airport of Split is around 25 km away from the Split ferry terminal.
 Once you land, you can take a pre-booked transfer (which will cost you around 32 euros), take a taxi (that will take you directly to the ferry terminal and it will cost you around 45 euros) and there are also shuttle buses running from the airport towards Split.
 The direct bus stops at the main bus station that is across the street from the ferry terminal.
-The one way ticket is around 35 kn = 5 euros.
+The one-way ticket is around 35 kn = 5 euros.

-NEW: Now it is also possible (Provided there is no COVID) to take a fast ferry from the airport to Split center, which is a amazing way of arriving to Split, timetable from Airport to Split and timetable from Split to the Airport.
+NEW: Now it is also possible (Provided there is no COVID) to take a fast ferry from the airport to Split centre, which is an amazing way of arriving in Split, timetable from Airport to Split and timetable from Split to the Airport.

 There is also a bus number 37 that passes through little villages along the coast (Kaštela).
-The bus stops little bit outside of the centre on the bus station SUKOIŠAN (not the main bus station!), so from there it’s best to jump on the bus number 60 and get out at the greenmarket (minutes away from the ferry terminal).
-The ticket for the bus number 37 is around 27 kn = a little less than 4 euros.
+The bus stops a little bit outside of the centre on the bus station SUKOIŠAN (not the main bus station!), so from there it’s best to jump on bus number 60 and get out at the greenmarket (minutes away from the ferry terminal).
+The ticket for bus number 37 is around 27 kn = a little less than 4 euros.

 However, if you wish to reach the ferry terminal, this bus might not be suitable, so we highly advise you to take the direct shuttle bus which will take you to the main bus station across the ferry terminal.